 Rosa Furneaux is a writer and photojournalist from England, based in San Francisco, California.

 She is currently an editorial fellow at Mother Jones magazine, and freelances regularly as a photographer with the San Francisco Chronicle.
-Her work has appeared in The Guardian, VICE, Pacific Standard and other publications.
+Her work has also appeared in The Guardian, VICE, and Pacific Standard, among other publications.

 Awards & Honours